 Whew, the mainnet launch hype train doesn’t stop!
 The Chainlink mainnet is incredibly close to launching; it may well have already gone live by the time this post hits the Blocks Decoded site.
 But as it is so close, and Chainlink is such an interesting blockchain, it is well worth including on the list.

 Chainlink is a decentralized oracle provider.
 A blockchain oracle is an important step between smart contracts and off-chain services.
-In that, if you have a site or service that wants to use smart contracts or other blockchain technology without becoming tokenized or a dApp itself, a blockchain oracle bridges the gap.
+(Click here to find out more about the role of blockchain oracles.)
+In that, if you have a site or service that wants to use smart contracts or other blockchain technology without becoming tokenized or a DApp itself, a blockchain oracle bridges the gap.
 The oracle, then, verifies real-world data and provides it for smart contracts, allowing a smart contract to fulfill using information not readily available on its blockchain.

 There are existing blockchain oracle providers.
 However, Chainlink is the first decentralized blockchain oracle provider.
 As Chainlink is decentralized, it protects its oracle data from external attack, which is one of the biggest issues for a centralized oracle.
 Chainlink implements “source and oracle distribution.”
 That means that instead of relying on a single oracle, it uses multiple oracles to collect data.
 In turn, Chainlink expects these oracles to take their data from multiple sources to ensure data integrity throughout the platform, and for the smart contracts relying on the data.

 At the current time, Chainlink decentralized oracles only work with the Ethereum blockchain.
 There are plans for future expansion, however.
 As I said, the Chainlink mainnet is imminent.
-Keep your eyes peeled for announcements, or give the Chainlink whitepaper [PDF] a read in the meantime.
+Keep your eyes peeled for announcements, or give the Blocks Decoded Chainlink coin study a read in the meantime!